Biography

 Transition to Independent Artist

-In late 2003, Chughtai established his first studio in Wimbledon, London.
-In 2005, he transitioned fully into solo art practice and was represented by Washington Green, one of Europe's leading fine art publishers.
+In late 2003, keen to explore his own creativity, Chughtai established his first studio in Wimbledon, London.
+By the end of 2005, he transitioned into full time solo art practice after signing an exclusive 5 year deal with Washington Green, one of Europe's leading fine art publishers and partner to London based fine art dealer, Halcyon Gallery.

 Signature Themes & Techniques

-By 2004, Chughtai introduced his iconic faceless figure known as “the nowhere man’,a minimalist, gender- and race-neutral character used to explore universal human experiences through posture and ambience rather than identity. the nowhere man became his central motif for 16 years, embodying emotional ambiguity and shared introspection until January 2020, when he quietly disappeared from the narratives, allowing Chughtai to embark on a new phase of work.
+At his summer open studios, 2004, Chughtai introduced the iconic faceless figure known as, the nowhere.
+A minimalist, gender and race neutral character used to explore universal human experiences.
+The nowhere became his central motif for the next 16 years, embodying emotional ambiguity and shared introspection

 Artistic Evolution